RedhawkSDR/redhawksdr.github.io/content/manual/devices/interacting-with-hardware/creating-fei-device-ide.md

 2. Select the files to be generated and click **OK**.

     Files are generated that define the classes for the FEI device.
-The FEI base class inherits from the `FrontendTunerDevice` class to provide much of the FEI capability.
-The generated FEI device class must be modified or customized to interact with the target device.
+In C++, the FEI base class inherits from the `frontend::FrontendTunerDevice` class  (or `frontend::FrontendScanningTunerDevice` for a scanner) to provide much of the FEI capability.
+The generated FEI device class must be modified to interact with the target device.
 During generation, intentional compiler warnings are inserted in the main class to indicate where code should be modified to reflect the behavior of the device.
-The output of the make command for a C++ device, including the compiler warnings, is displayed in the Console view
+The output of the make command for a C++ device, including the compiler warnings, is displayed in the Console view:

     ##### FEI Device Compiler Warnings
     ![FEI Device Compiler Warnings](../../images/FEICompilerWarns.png)

-    There are five functions that contain a default implementation that should be modified to match the desired behavior, each with an intentional compiler warning inserted in place of the function implementation.
+    There are five functions that contain a default implementation that should be modified to match the desired behavior.
 These functions are `constructor`, `deviceEnable`, `deviceDisable`, ` deviceSetTuning`, and `deviceDeleteTuning`.
 The `constructor` function is called when the device is instantiated.
-During allocation of an FEI device, ` deviceSetTuning` is called and, if successful, `deviceEnable` is called.
+During allocation of an FEI device, `deviceSetTuning` is called and, if successful, `deviceEnable` is called.
 During deallocation, `deviceDisable` is called followed by a call to `deviceDeleteTuning`.

+    For scanners, the additional methods `deviceSetTuningScan`, `setScanStrategy`, `setScanStartTime`, `getScanStatus` must be modified to provide the scanner capability.

 3. Add source code to allocate and setup a tuner channel.